 Specifications are detailed descriptions of requirements, such as dimensions, materials, defect allowances, etc. In the produce industry, specifications define minimum acceptable levels of quality and, as such, play a key role in product consistency.

-Every item packed under the Ready-Set-Serve and Markon First Crop brands must meet or surpass standards written by Markon.
+Every item packed under the Markon First Crop, Ready-Set-Serve, and Markon Essentials brands must meet or surpass standards written by Markon.
 These product-specific specifications typically exceed USDA and industry standards for count, weight, color and/or defects.
 Our supplier partners know that if their crops cannot meet the written standards, for whatever reason, they can not pack the brand.

-ÒThe sweatÓ is the common term used to describe the natural process of allowing potatoes to shed excess moisture after being harvested.ÊThis process takes up to three weeks to complete once potatoes are in dry storage.ÊAfter the sweat is finished, potato skins will have a smooth, net-like appearance that reflects the typical Russet variety.
+"The sweat" is the common term used to describe the natural process of allowing potatoes to shed excess moisture after being harvested.
+This process takes up to three weeks to complete once potatoes are in dry storage.
+After the sweat is finished, potato skins will have a smooth, net-like appearance that reflects the typical Russet variety.

 Tomato spotted wilt virus, or TSWV is spread through nine different varieties of tiny winged insects called thrips.
 The disease affects tomatoes, but also celery, eggplants, peppers, lettuces, and pineapples, among others.
 Symptoms include bronze leaves, dark spotting, drooping leaves, stunted growth, and reduced yields.
 If a plant is affected early in the season, it will not produce fruit.